andygott/ResponsiveJS/README.md

 # ResponsiveJS

-### A simple way to constrain JavaScript callbacks according to min-width and max-width values, using the same syntax as media queries.
+### A simple way to attach JavaScript listeners to browser window min-width and max-width contraints, using the same syntax as media queries.

 Free to use for any project – licensed under the MIT license or the GPL license Version 2.

-ResponsiveJS is a tiny (1.6kb minified) script that makes it really simple to call JavaScript functions at specific min-width and max-width values, using the same syntax as media queries.
-By default, your functions are bound to the window resize event, and are also called as you bind them (on page load, for example) – this functionality is optional.
+ResponsiveJS is a tiny (1.6kb minified) script that makes it really simple to call JavaScript functions when the browser window width falls within certain dimensions, which are set using the same min-width and max-width syntax as CSS media queries.
+By default, your functions are bound to the window resize event, and are also called as you bind them (on page load, for example) – both of these are optional.

 This is handy for things such as conditionally loading content (for a mobile-first approach, for example), and restructuring markup (for small screen/ large screen navigation, etc).